 The Student and Family Handbook is available for review on the Tapestry Charter Middle School Website.
 Please review this handbook with your child.
-After reviewing, complete the lower portion of this page indicating your agreement and understanding of the policies and procedures.
+After reviewing, complete this google form.
 By reviewing this handbook you acknowledge the policies and procedures outlined.
-This page needs to be returned to your child's crew leader by Wednesday, September 14, 2020.
+The google form needs to be completed by Friday, September 23, 2022.